 While Foxworthy is a product of his place and time, he believes that the universality of his experiences is what fueled his successful career.
 Almost everyone can relate to or empathize with his stories of divorced parents, botched romances and friends egging one another into trouble, regardless of cultural affiliation.

-READ More: Kelly Miller
+READ More: Matthew Henson

 Furthermore, the funnyman insists that rednecks are everywhere.
 In fact, it was during a performance in the very northern state of Michigan in the late 1980s, in a club next to a bowling alley with valet parking, that he realized this concept and came upon the routine that made him famous beyond his wildest dreams.